leonardomoraesmendes/apache-autoscale/README.md

 http://<elb_id>.<region>.elb.amazonaws.com/s3.html

 ## Testing the Auto Scale Group
-If you apply ASG you can test to grow up the cluster using a simple tool like ApacheBenchmark `ab`, but to scale up you need to execute that many times, since apache's process is very light
+If you apply ASG you can test to grow up the cluster using a simple tool like ApacheBenchmark `ab`, but to scale up you need to execute that many times, since apache's process is very light.

 Get the URL of LoadBalance:
 ```
 terraform output
 ```
-Running benchmark
+Running benchmark.
 ```
 ab -n 10000 -c 50 http://<elb_id>.<region>.elb.amazonaws.com/
 ```